tonnas/municipalities/readme.md

 php artisan data:import
 ```

-To create a symbolic link to your imported images, you may use the storage:link Artisan command.
+To create a symbolic link to your imported images, use the storage:link Artisan command.
 ```console
 php artisan storage:link
 ```